nightmode/logitech-g29/docs/api.md

 `debug` enables a lot of console logging.

-`range` is a number from 270 to 900.
+`range` is normally number from 270 to 900 although you can go as low as 40.
 Range sets the degrees of turn it takes before the wheel reports a maximum value for that direction.
 For example, if the range is 270, it won't take much turning before you receive a min or max return value.
 Even if you can physically turn the wheel more in the same direction, the return value will be the same.

 ## events